Data and Methods

 Lehdonvirta V, Shi LP, Hertog E, Nagase N, Ohta Y (2023) The future(s) of unpaid work: How susceptible do experts from different backgrounds think the domestic sphere is to automation?
 PLoS ONE 18(2): e0281282. https://doi.org/10.1371/journal.pone.0281282

-Data was obtained from household surveys conducted in Japan and the UK.
-The percentage of respondents who answered ‘yes’ to the following questions regarding 17 types of unpaid work activities is displayed by country, sex, and age group:
+Data on individual preferences for automating unpaid work was obtained from surveys conducted in Japan and the UK.
+The percentage of respondents who answered ‘yes’ to the following questions regarding 17 types of unpaid work activities* is displayed by country, sex and age group:

 ‘If there were (automation) technology, would you consider using it in your household?
 Yes = 1, No = 2’

-Alternatively, some respondents are asked the following questions; ‘Do you think you would use this technology in your household at ¥¥ yen/ ££pound (the minimum price estimated by experts)?
+Respondents who answered yes to the above question were then asked the following questions; ‘Do you think you would use this technology in your household at ¥¥ yen/ ££ pound (the minimum price estimated by experts)?
 Yes = 1, No = 2’

 The survey sample sizes were 24,727 people in Japan and 11,695 people in the UK.